vancovx/vancovx/README.md

-# 👋 ¡Hi!
+# 👋 Hi!
 I'm Vanessa Covrig

-Soy estudiante de **Ingeniería Multimedia** en la Universidad de Alicante, con interés en el **desarrollo Backend**.
-Mi enfoque principal está en tecnologías web modernas y el desarrollo Full-Stack.
+I'm a **Multimedia Engineering** student at the University of Alicante, with an interest in **Backend development**.
+My main focus is on modern web technologies and Full-Stack development.

-- 💡 Interesada en la intersección entre Multimedia y Backend.
+- 💡 Interested in the intersection between Multimedia and Backend.
-- 🎯 Buscando oportunidades de prácticas.
+- 🎯 Looking for internship opportunities.
-- 📍 Ubicada en Alicante, España
+- 📍 Located in Alicante, Spain
+-
 ## 🛠️ Tech Stack

 ### Frontend Development